What is trekking

 Do I need a guide?

 Furthermore, having a guide in trekking helps you to know about the place.
-Such guide can provide you meaningful information about the place and local people.
+Such a guide can provide you meaningful information about the place and local people.
 In addition to that, you can also know about the local culture and lifestyle in a better way.
 And also get to know about the better trekking routes and new places.
 Thus, it becomes really helpful to have a trekking guide with you in a new place.

 What about security during trekking?

 Your every kind of security is ensured by us during the trek.
-We will provide you the best service along with the complete security.
+We will provide you the best service along with complete security.

 Types of Trekking

 You can go trekking in the Himalayas of Nepal in a different way from easy trekking to challenging one where you can stay in a locally designed simple Tea House and Camping Trek.
 These two major types of trekking are explained below:

 Tea House Trek

 In this kind of trekking, you keep on enjoying the trek in the daytime and later have food and rest in the nearby accommodations.
 It is also known as a relatively cheaper kind of trek.
 Food and rest and other services will be served by the tea house.
 And you do not have to worry about it at all.
 Furthermore, you can also get familiar with the local dishes and cultural food varieties.